 These bonds generally have a lower default risk than corporate bonds, but that risk still exists.
 Investing always comes with risks.
 They also carry an interest rate risk, meaning that increasing rates could lower the value of your bond on the secondary market.

 Corporate bonds are sold by companies to raise money for specific goals.
 Instead of buying a stake in the company itself, though, you provide a loan with a set term.
-You get interest payments, typically twice a year, and the company repays the principal when the bond matures (the loan term is up).
+Corporate bonds are set up to give interest payments, typically twice a year, and the company should repay the principal when the bond matures (the loan term is up).

 These bonds typically have a minimum investment of $1,000 and may have either a fixed or variable interest rate.
 So you do have to be willing to risk a larger chunk of change.
 Rates vary from one corporate bond to the next, ranging from 1.74% to 4.58%.
 Risk can also vary from bond to bond, making this factor a little more challenging to determine.